jtconnor/jtconnor.github.io/_posts/2020-03-03-car-quotes.md

 ![Americans are broad-minded people.
 They’ll accept the fact that a person can be an alcoholic, a dope fiend, and even a newspaperman, but if a man doesn’t drive, there is something wrong with him.](https://lh3.googleusercontent.com/ASmCkzZ1reEZOC_HOAH9slz85beqVADb9-5KTftbxjvQudV55JudcxV0uCLzD0AhTGYVgEt4-6OIUxipCizZ6pTl7vYlXFz8a8OIY-jeiwbvndlph8IlVttJuV0TKLLmvFCHbpRMDbA=w2400)
 <!--- https://photos.app.goo.gl/hxUCcwrqex7dmYkS8 --->

-I wonder if the person who created the posters was trolling, or copy-pasted from wikiquote without thinking about what the quotes mean, or...